Air Dehumidifier for Bathrooms: Buying FAQs

 The effects of mold are both lasting and destructive.
 Mold may cause significant structural damage to your property, including the destruction or discoloration of natural materials such as wood flooring within homes.
 It also poses an increased risk to health since exposure to household mold can produce chronic health problems.
 This is especially true for those with respiratory infections, asthma, and allergic conditions who might experience aggravated symptoms upon exposure to mold spores.

 Due to a lack of ventilation, mold and mildew thrive in damp areas like the bathroom.
 These small humid spaces provide the perfect environment for them because they can easily grow with little sun exposure or air circulation.
-Fortunately, dehumidifiers work by removing moisture from your bathroom.
+Fortunately, small dehumidifiers work by removing moisture from your bathroom.
 Removing moisture helps to lower relative humidity making it much harder for mold spores to become active and thrive.

 How do dehumidifiers work in bathrooms?